GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/manifest/file_handlers/index.md

 title: "file_handlers"
 seoTitle: "Chrome Extensions Manifest: file_handlers"
 date: 2023-11-01
-description: Reference documentation for the externally_connectable property of manifest.json.
+description: Reference documentation for the file_handlers property of manifest.json.
 ---

 The `"file_handlers"` manifest key specifies file types to be handled by an extension.
 To process a file, use the web platform's [Launch Handler API](https://developer.mozilla.org/docs/Web/API/Launch_Handler_API).
 For extension specific information, see [File Handling](/docs/extensions/mv3/file_handling).